Last updated 01/04/2021

 COVID-19 infection can be very serious, and in some cases fatal, for some people; especially older adults and those with some long-term health conditions.

 The COVID-19 vaccination will reduce the chance of you getting severe COVID-19 disease and therefore it is generally recommended that people with lupus should have the vaccine.
-It may take a week or two after vaccination for your body to build up protection.
+It may take a few weeks after vaccination for your body to build up protection.
 No vaccine is 100% effective – some people may still get COVID-19 after having a vaccination, but this should be less severe.

 Is the COVID-19 vaccine safe for people with lupus?